Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

      cat subdomain.txt | waybackurls > [filename]

-  ### If you already have a list of domains and what to see if there are new ones

-    cat new-output.txt | anew old-output.txt | httprobe
+   ### gospider
+    that helps you to enumerate all endpoints on your target!

+      gospider

   ### This tool generates a combination of domain names from the provided input